smnorris/fwapg/docs/02_usage.md

     -------------------+-------------+--------------+-----------------+---------------+--------------------------+--------------------+--------+
              710513719 | Sooke River | 930.023810   | 930.023810      |     354153927 |        350.2530543284006 | 24.228 | t      |

-This function is available via the `fwapg` [feature service](https://www.hillcrestgeo.ca/fwapg/functions/fwa_indexpoint.html) - you can experiment with it [directly](https://www.hillcrestgeo.ca/fwapg/functions/fwa_indexpoint/items.html?x=-123.7028&y=48.3858&srid=4326) without having to install fwapg (zoom out to see the context in the default web map).
+This function is available via the `fwapg` [feature service](https://www.hillcrestgeo.ca/fwapg/functions/fwa_indexpoint.html) - you can experiment with it [directly](https://www.hillcrestgeo.ca/fwapg/functions/fwa_indexpoint/items.html?x=-123.7028&y=48.3858&srid=4326) without having to install anything other than a web browser (zoom out to see the context in the default web map).

 ### Reference many points to stream network